 This feature allows you to export certain parts of the system map to a Comma Separated Values (CSV) format.
 This exported .csv file can be edited and imported back into the matrix for updates to take effect (.csv files are commonly opened in Excel).
-Three separate files are exported:
+The following files can be exported: